mcbunkus/core-dumps/content/posts/starting-something-new-with-this-blog.md

-+++
+---
-title = 'Starting something new with this blog.' date = 2025-06-01T20:40:10-05:00 draft = false tags = ['random']
+title: "Starting something new with this blog."
-+++
+date: 2025-06-01T20:40:10-05:00
+draft: false
+tags:
+  - reflection
+---

-I originally started this blog to showcase my projects.
+I originally started this blog to showcase my projects (which I've since moved to another place, so this is the "first ever" post on this blog).
 Like many of us though, I struggle with hopping from one project to another without ever finishing them.
 I'm sitting on a pile of broken promises to myself, and this blog is one of them.

 This blog was something that I kept coming back to, but struggled to figure out.
 Coincidentally, I was helping my girlfriend on a project for her best friend,